barryclark/jekyll-now/about.md

 I'm UX Designer living in Madrid.
 Currently working at The-cocktail, a consultancy with focus in digital products and services.

+Worked with companys like Santander, EVO, El Corte Inglés and many others.

 ### Experience

 - [The-cocktail](https://the-cocktail.com/en "The-cocktail") (current)